utelecon/utelecon.github.io/src/pages/en/slack/index.md

 - The September 2022 [UTokyo Slack Information Session Part 3: "Past Case Studies of Slack Use on Campus"](/events/2022-slack/#part3) (in Japanese) will feature practical examples of how to communicate in Slack.
 - We have prepared the following two workspaces as a place to exchange information on Slack usage.
 You can join either of these workspaces by the following procedures on the "[Joining an open workspace in UTokyo Slack](join)" page.
 Please feel free to join them.
-    - "UTokyo アゴラ" (UTokyo Agora) Workspace: Open to all members of the University of Tokyo and serves as a place for those who are new to Slack to practice using it.
+    - "UTokyo アゴラ" (UTokyo Agora) Workspace: Open to all members of UTokyo and serves as a place for those who are new to Slack to practice using it.
     - "UTokyo Slack ワークスペース運用情報交換" (UTokyo Slack workspace operation information exchange) workspace: This is a place to exchange information about workspace management and operations in UTokyo Slack.
 The target participants are mainly those who manage and operate workspaces, but others who are interested in it are also welcome to join.
 - The following articles on the utelecon portal site discuss the use of Slack <small>(some of these articles were written before UTokyo Slack was launched, so they may differ from UTokyo Slack in content, but many of them may be helpful)</small>.
     - **[How to Communicate With Students on Slack](/en/articles/slack-communication/)** : Basic usage is described.